A complete guide to Beta-Alanine

 Yes, it is possible to increase Carnosine levels by supplementing the amino acid itself.

-Muscle cells cannot effectively absorb Carnosine, so Carnosine, which is a “combination” of Beta-Alanine and L-Histidine, is transformed into these two precursors to be able to enter muscle cells, and be synthesized in Carnosine within of the muscle.
+Muscle cells cannot effectively absorb Carnosine, therefore, Carnosine which is a “combination” of Beta-Alanine and L-Histidine, is transformed into these two precursors to get inside the muscle cells, and be synthesized into Carnosine inside of the muscle.

 The most effective way to increase Carnosine levels within the muscle (where we need it) is through the supplementation of Beta-Alanine, which when entering muscle cells is synthesized in ...
 Carnosine!

-And oral Beta-Alanine supplementation is really effective in this task.
+And the oral supplementation of Beta-Alanine is really effective in this task.

 The main benefits of this supplement are: